ameer1234567890/WinInitSetup/README.md

 # WinInitSetup
-Initial setup for Windows 11 to match preferences
+This script performs initial setup for Windows 11 to match preferences